-The Fund continues its Movin' Up program as part of a long-term financial plan to increase mortgage loan balances.
+The Fund continues to include its Movin' Up program as part of a long-term financial plan to increase mortgage loan balances but at a more reduced pace than the current single-family originations program.
 The program is a self-funding lending program as an alternative to dependency on the bond market.
 The program is designed to attract a different market to our single family loan program and provide a long-term increase in our mortgage loan balances.
 Unlike other single family bond programs the Fund offers, the Movin' Up Program does not have a first-time homebuyer restriction and has significantly higher income limits than other single family programs.
 Its target market is for moderate income buyers who may have outgrown their current homes and want to move up to a larger home or borrowers who want to downsize and provide the borrower with down payment and closing cost assistance.
 The Fund has experienced success in increasing loan volume in this program.
-As anticipated, the Movin' Up program widened our market base, increased new loan volume and added an additional \$10,466,000, \$61,581,000, and \$23,219,000 in mortgage loans to the Fund's assets in fiscal years 2021, 2022 and 2023, respectively.
+The Movin' Up program added an additional \$23,219,000, and \$4,293,000 in mortgage loans to the Fund's assets in fiscal years 2023 and 2024, respectively.

 The Fund is working to expand its multifamily lending portfolio to meet the growing demand for rental units in the State as well as add additional mortgage loans to the Fund's assets.
-The Fund added an additional \$7,934,000, \$6,209,000, and \$6,913,000 in new multifamily loan balances to the Fund's assets in fiscal years 2021, 2022 and 2023, respectively.
+The Fund added an additional \$6,209,000, \$6,913,000, and \$2,416,000 in new multifamily loan balances to the Fund's assets in fiscal years 2022, 2023 and 2024, respectively.

-Investment interest rates increased during fiscal year 2023 and are expected to increase during fiscal year 2024.
+Investment interest rates increased during fiscal year 2024.
+However, rates are expected to decrease during fiscal year 2025.
 Due to the nature of the Fund's operations and investment practices, it is greatly affected by prevailing interest rates.
-The Fund plans to continue to actively manage its cash to maximize investment earnings with minimal or no risk to principal until cash is expended for program purposes and actively promote our programs to increase loan balances to continue to combat the challenges of the economy.
+The Fund actively manages its cash to maximize investment earnings with minimal or no risk to principal until cash is expended for program purposes and actively promote our programs to increase loan balances to continue to combat the challenges of the economy.